codefresh-io/argo-hub/examples/image-test-workflow/versions/0.0.1/README.md

 ## Summary

-This Workflow Template is used to create a CI/CD pipeline that createes an image and tests the image through a service container
+This Workflow Template is used to create a CI/CD pipeline that creates and tests an image through a service container

 ## Templates